HardyValen/Patrick/README.md

 valibot

 todo:
+- [] Search Articles...?
-- [] Render the metadata for /products and /news slug.
+- [x] Render the metadata for /products and /news slug.
-- [] Previous and next post
+- [x] Previous and next post
 - [] Sidebar table of contents?
-- [] Related posts based by tag
+- [] Related posts based by tag on footer
 - [x] export unified processor as utils.
 - [x] build a unified remark-rehype pipeline for /products and /news